Skip to main content

 Important information

-Payments under €10,000 within the EEA can be completed online without attending a branch.
+Euro payments under €10,000 and within the EEA can be completed online without attending a branch.
 Follow our step by step guide for making payments through the PTSB App, or through Open24 Online Banking.

 2. Attend your chosen branch with your photo ID